mjrforce/liveagent-bot/README.md

 ![Amazon Step 2b](bots/alexa/steps/step2b.JPG)
 ![Amazon Step 2c](bots/alexa/steps/step2c.JPG)

+4. Fill in a dummy endpoint.
+You'll need to come back here and fill in with the heroku endpoint.

 # Set up Heroku

 1. Deploy this webhook to heroku

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+2. Fill in the environment variables.

 # The Code